Chemically Treated Drinking-Water: Environmental Impacts, Rarotonga, Cook Islands.

 In the Cook Islands, infrastructure projecs in areas of specific (environmental) concern are required to complete an environmental impact assessment process.
 This includes public consultation processes.
 Despite initially claiming that the necessary regulatory processes had been completed, in January 2020 a release was issued through the Te Mato Vai Facebook Page (later attributed to the new water authority - To Tatou Vai), that a stream survey was to be undertaken as part of an EIA into the operational use of PACl.
 The stream survey was conducted over a 1-2 week period in January 2020 by government consultants GHD (pers. comm.
 To Tatou Vai).

-Although better-late-than-never, a two-week spot sample is insufficient given that operation of the new system proposes to decant dissolved aluminium wastewater into the freshwater streams (also noting the companion risk of unintended overflow of onsite sludge storage ponds).
+Although better-late-than-never, a two-week spot sample may be insufficient given that operation of the new system proposes to decant dissolved aluminium wastewater into the freshwater streams (also noting the companion risk of unintended overflow of the sludge storage ponds).

 Conditions of pH, total hardness and dissolved organic carbon (DOC) may vary within a waterbody throughout the year, thereby affecting the bioavailability of aluminum over time.
 To ensure the criteria will be protective during the times when aluminum is most bioavailable (and most toxic), the EPA recommends that the state or authorized tribe collect, if possible, 24 months of monthly sampling data for the three input parameters.
 This approach will help to account for both intra- and inter-annual variability of the input parameters.